 A handful of tiny, beautiful villages speckle the lake’s unique upside-down “Y” shape that is surrounded by breathtaking naturescapes.
 As such, travelers, couples, and adventurers have been seeking out the lake for centuries!

-Whether to indulge in the region’s finest wine and local delights or to explore northern Italy’s many breathtaking hikes and lakes, Lake Como is a bucket-list-worthy adventure.
+Whether to indulge in the region’s most beautiful wine and local delights or to explore northern Italy’s many breathtaking hikes and lakes, Lake Como is a bucket-list-worthy adventure.
 Here is a compilation for the best things to do in and around Lario.

 How to Get to Lake Como